crocodile2u/validity/README.md

 ## Tips &amp; tricks

 * Are you using [Zend Framework](http://zendframework.com/) but still want to use validity?
-Good new for you!
+Good news for you!
 Zend Validators are callable, so you can simply add them as validation rules:

 ```php
 Field::string("email")->addCallbakRule(new EmailAddress(), "Email is invalid!");